jcpsimmons/blog-public/essay/2024-05-01_what-needs-solved.md

-The **solve** is king.
-Every action should serve the **solve** whether indirectly or indirectly.

-What is a solve and how is it derived?

-A solve is not:

-- technologies and frameworks
-- process
-- meetings
-  The implementation of the solve includes those things but they are not the solve.

-The solve is the answer to the **question** that has the best tradeoffs.

-Evaluation of tradeoffs comes with time and social connections.
-You need to have seen enough tactics fail and succeed in different environments to make projections.

-Everything hinges upon these four questions:

-- What needs solved?
-- Who will solve it?
-- Why should it be solved?
-- When does it need to be solved by?

-Sometimes other questions creep in, they only serve to distract you from the most useful path, it's best to not entertain them.
-Virtually every team can provide some rough answers for "who" and "when" - if they can't that team is dead in the water.
-I want to take that for granted and focus on "what" and "why".

 ## Good engineers ask "what needs solved?"

 You begin your engineering career asking "what needs solved?"
 The problems begin scoped very small - there is little wiggle-room for possible implementations when you are tasked with fixing a typo on a webpage.